The ultimate first-time home buyer’s guide

 Get your home buying team together

 You don’t need to go it alone when you’re buying your first home.
-In fact, it’s basically impossible to do it on your own.
-There are many professionals you’ll need to engage throughout the process, and it’s a good idea to get in touch with some before you even start looking.
+There are many experts you’ll need to engage throughout the process, and it’s a good idea to get in touch with some before you even start looking.

 Real estate agent